REUL-Lab/eula-aat/README.md

 Run the flask service by activating the `eula-aat` environment as described above then running
 * `python api/app.py` from the root directory
 * `nginx`
-    - If you specified a different configuration name during setup.sh, choose it by adding `-c yourconfig.conf`.
+    - If you specified a different configuration name during configure.sh, choose it by adding `-c yourconfig.conf`.
     - Ensure you stop the nginx service at the end of your development by running `nginx -s stop`
 * `mongod`